brantsbrain/brantsbrain-public/FileHashPuzzle/readme.md

 #### `GenFileStructure.py`

-After finishing the competition, I thought back to this problem and wanted to reverse-engineer it myself, so I created `GenFileStructure.py`, which creates 1,000 folders, each with its own .sha1 file, and at the end it prints out how many bots it created.
+After finishing the competition, I thought back to this problem and wanted to reverse-engineer it myself, so I created `GenFileStructure.py`, which creates 1,000 folders, each with its own .sha1 file, and at the end it creates `SecretNum.txt` and writes how many bots it created.

 #### `CountBots.py`